Greenwood, Indiana Therapists

 Greenwood is part of Marion County, which is served by four major hospitals.
 Community Health Network, IU Health, St. Francis Alliance, and St. Vincent all collaborated on the 2016 Community Health Needs Assessment (CHNA) in compliance with the requirements of the Affordable Care Act (ACA).
 In terms of insurance coverage, 52.39 percent of the county’s residents were covered by a group policy through an employer.
 For those under the age of 65 years, 18.85 percent of residents were uninsured, which was higher than the rate for the state as a whole.
 A lack of coverage is often a barrier to health services.

 Specific to mental health services, Greenwood has done well at drawing in professionals to serve the area.
-The county boasts a ratio of one mental health provider for every 436 patients, which was better than the rate for Indiana as a whole (1 provider for every 750 patients).
+The county boasts a ratio of one mental health provider for every 436 patients, which is better than the rate for Indiana as a whole (1 provider for every 750 patients).
 Health and medical systems in the county provided a continuum of services.

 - The Valle Vista Health System has provided services for mental health and addiction for more than 30 years.

 - Johnson Memorial Hospital operated a crisis line 24 hours a day for those experiencing a mental health emergency.